Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark: Deep Gaze Estimation From Appearance

-Early deep learning-based methods estimate the gaze from single eye image.
-Recent studies found that concatenating the features of two eyes help to improve the gaze estimation accuracy \cite{Fischer_2018_ECCV,Cheng_2018_ECCV}.
-Fischer~\etal~\cite{Fischer_2018_ECCV} employ two VGG-16 networks~\cite{Simonyan_2014_arxiv} to extract the individual features from two eye images, and concatenate two eye features for regression.
+Recent studies found that concatenating the features of two eyes helps to improve the gaze estimation accuracy \cite{Fischer_2018_ECCV,Cheng_2018_ECCV}.
+Fischer~\etal~\cite{Fischer_2018_ECCV} employ two VGG-16 networks to extract individual features from two eye images, and concatenate two eye features for regression.
 Cheng \etal~\cite{Cheng_2018_ECCV} build a four-stream CNN network for extracting features from two eye images.
 Two streams of CNN are used for extracting individual features from left/right eye images, the other two streams are used for extracting joint features of two eye images.
-They claim that the two eyes are asymmetric.
-Thus, they propose an asymmetric regression and evaluation network to extract the different features from two eyes.
-However, the studies in \cite{Fischer_2018_ECCV,Cheng_2018_ECCV} simply concatenate the left and right eye features to form new feature vectors, more recent studies propose to use attention mechanism for fusing two eye features.
-Cheng~\etal~\cite{Cheng_2020_AAAI} argue that the weights of two eye features are determined by face images due to the specific task in \cite{Cheng_2020_AAAI}, so they assign weights with the guidance of facial features.
+They claim that the two eyes are asymmetric, and propose an asymmetric regression and evaluation network to extract different features from two eyes.
+More recent studies propose to use attention mechanism to fuse two eye features.
+Cheng~\etal~\cite{Cheng_2020_AAAI} argue that the weights of two eye features are determined by face images due to the specific task in \cite{Cheng_2020_AAAI}, so they assign weights for two eye features with the guidance of facial features.
 Bao~\etal~\cite{Bao_2020_ICPR} propose a self-attention mechanism to fuse two eye features.
 They concatenate the feature maps of two eyes and use a convolution layer to generate the weights of the feature map.
+Murthy~\etal~\cite{biswas2021appearance} simultaneously estimate feature vectors and weights for each eye image and concatenate the left and right eye feature.
+They also propose a network which obtains the difference between left and right eye feature to circumvent person-dependent features.